chrisvas-ctrl/local-ai-packaged/starlink_crawler/README.md

 - `skip_existing`: Whether to skip already processed URLs
 - `task_poll_interval`: Interval between task polling attempts
 - `max_task_polls`: Maximum number of task polling attempts

+## Configuration Persistence

+The crawler can save your configuration preferences between sessions:

+- Automatically loads saved settings on startup
+- Offers to save your current configuration before starting a crawl
+- Stores settings in `~/.starlink_crawler_config.json`

+This means you don't have to reconfigure your preferred settings each time you run the crawler.

+## Bot Detection Avoidance

+To reduce the risk of triggering bot detection systems, the crawler implements:

+1. **Batch Delays**: Configurable delays between batches of requests
+   - Fixed delay: Uses the same delay between each batch
+   - Random delay: Randomly selects a delay between min and max values

+2. **Per-Request Delays**: Small random delays between individual requests in a batch
+   - Makes request patterns appear more human-like
+   - Staggered requests instead of simultaneous bursts
+   - Fully configurable min/max delay values

 ## Title Extraction Strategies